ryankrdh/PostgreSQL-apps/README.md

-# SQL-Project: Programming Journal
+# SQLite-Project: Programming Journal

-A SQL-based project with Python
+A SQLite-based project with Python

 ## What was your motivation?

-For expanding and practicing my SQL knowledge.
+For expanding and practicing my database knowledge.

 ## Why did you build this project?